-Saturday, July 8th, is a big day for the city of Spooner, spectators line the streets along Highway 63 for the annual Spooner Rodeo Parade.
+Saturday, July 8th, is a big day for the city of Spooner; spectators line the streets along Highway 63 for the annual Spooner Rodeo Parade.
 Thousands of people gather for this parade, commonly referred to as one of the best parades in Northwest Wisconsin.
-Over 100 parade entries make for a fun time for the whole family.
-You'll see rodeo clowns, royalty, old cowboys (and some young ones too!), firetrucks, antique cars, military vehicles and so much more!
-Again in 2017, come down to watch the UW-Marching Band perform!
-This highly sought-after marching band will also be performing a "5th Quarter Act" downtown following the parade.
+Over 70 parade entries make for a fun time for the whole family.
+You'll see rodeo clowns, royalty, old cowboys (and some young ones, too!), fire trucks, antique cars, military vehicles, and so much more!

-The parade route begins on Highway 63 (River Street) in front of Sam Hick's and proceeds South on 63 through the downtown, ending at Vine Street (Nick's Family Restaurant).
+The parade route begins on Highway 63 (River Street) at the corner of Spruce St, in front of Sam Hick's.
+It proceeds South on 63 through the downtown, ending at Vine Street (Nick's Family Restaurant).
 Many folks put out chairs early in the morning along Highway 63.
 While the parade officially begins at 12:00 p.m., folks will begin lining the streets much earlier, so be sure to head downtown well ahead of time to find your perfect spot!

-We welcome parade entries beginning in mid-February.
+We welcome parade entries beginning in March.
 Parade entries range from horseback riders to classic cars, military vehicles to clowns, and so much more!

 For questions, email firstname.lastname@example.org or call Christine at 715-520-2150.

 FOR PARADE ENTRY, PLEASE FILL OUT THE FORM BELOW: